AltSchool/dynamic-rest/README.md

 ## Sideloaded relationships

-Using linked relationships provides your API consumers with a "lazy-loading" mechanism for traversing through a graph of data: the consumer can first load the primary resource, like the user, and then load related resources later, if necessary.
+Using linked relationships provides your API consumers with a "lazy-loading" mechanism for traversing through a graph of data.
+The consumer can first load the primary resource and then load related resources later, if necessary.

 In some situations, it can be more efficient to load relationships eagerly, such that a user's groups are available immediately as soon as the user is loaded.
 In Django, this can be accomplished by using [prefetch_related](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#django.db.models.query.QuerySet.prefetch_related) or [select_related](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#select-related).